sync-for-science/qualifier/metrics.md

 ### `c_identifier_coverage` [terminology] Count of Resources by Identifier System (by resource type)

 Notes:
-- For each element, return the count of resources that can be retrieved with each combination of the identifier systems being used.
+- For Identifier elements, return the count of resources that can be retrieved with each combination of the identifier systems being used (e.g., count of patient resources that have a MRN from EHR #1, count that have a MRN from EHR #2, and count with either of those as occurrences may partially overlap).
+- This metric will indicate which identifier systems will be available to match patients and encounters with those in other data extracts.

 | Resource Type | Identifier Element |
 |---------------|--------------------|